-The majority of the dogs from Bunny’s Buddies are currently imported from China and Korea, most of them from slaughterhouses, meat trucks, meat farms or just strays rescued off of the street.
-Stray dogs are at high risk for execution so keeping them off the streets is the key to saving their lives.
+The majority of the dogs from Bunny’s Buddies are currently imported from China and Korea, most of them from slaughterhouses, meat trucks, kill shelters, or just strays rescued off of the street.
+Stray dogs are at high risk for capture so keeping them off the streets is the key to saving their lives.

 Where Do The Dogs Come To?

 Right now, we are currently flying the dogs from Asia to major cities with direct flights.
 While you may have an international airport close by, not all direct flights from Asia fly into all airports.
 Because we must book the most affordable option with the shortest duration, we are limited on where we can fly dogs to.